 Opening Time: 8:00 AM – 5:00 PM

 Although immigration laws are established at the federal level, states have some freedom to create their own policies related to the implementation of federal laws and how they interact with immigrants living within their borders.
-These state-level differences can include how immigrants access public benefits, the requirements for obtaining driver’s licenses, and interactions between local authorities and federal immigration agencies.
+Many people assume immigration debates happen only in Washington, D.C., but state legislatures across the U.S. have become key battlegrounds for immigration policy.
+Lawmakers introduce bills affecting driver’s license eligibility, education funding, labor protections, and cooperation with ICE.

 2. Access to Higher Education